 A note on the wet paint.
 The interactive grid is live but still in an experimental stage.
 The viewer and its underlying database are being updated together, which means some blocks are incomplete, numbers may shift as corrections come in, and errors are expected.
 The goal of publishing this now is to show what is possible with the corpus, not to provide a stable reference.
 Please avoid citing the grid in its current form; a stable, citable release will be announced once the data has settled.

 Timgad was laid out on a strict rectilinear grid, two main streets crossing at right angles with regular rectangular blocks between them.
-Each block, called an insula in Latin, is identified here by its coordinates on that grid.
-Individual houses are keyed to the insula they sit inside, so that a house identifier like TIMGAD-C3D5-H01 can be traced directly to its place in the city.
+Each block, called an insula in Latin, is identified here by a quadrant-based reference that locates it relative to the city’s central axes.
+Individual houses are keyed to the insula they sit inside, so that a house identifier like TIMG.SE.I20.H2 can be traced directly to its place in the city.

 The viewer below is the current working version.
 It shows the city grid and the identifiers assigned to each block, based on the standardized system described in the numbering rationale below.
 As individual house records are added to the database, they will be linked from their insula.